-Prior to the start of the School's fiscal year, the Board of the School adopts an annual budget for all of its governmental funds.
+Prior to the start of the School's fiscal year, the Board of the School adopts an annual budget for its general and special revenue fund.
 A budgetary comparison statement has been provided for the School's governmental funds to demonstrate compliance with the School's budget.
 The basic governmental fund financial statements can be found on pages 12-15 of this report.